How to Store Microgreens to Maximize Shelf Life

 Microgreen Shelf Life

-However, most common microgreens, such as broccoli, cabbage, and kale, can be stored for up to 14 days without losing much of their nutritional value and flavor if stored properly.
+However, most common microgreens, such as broccoli, cabbage, and kale, can be stored for up to 14 days without losing their nutritional value and flavor.

-Sofer type of microgreens, like mustards, arugula, and amaranth have a shorter shelf life of up to ten days or so before they start to become limp and dehydrated.
+Softer types of microgreens, like mustards, arugula, and amaranth, have a shorter shelf life of up to ten days before they become limp and dehydrated.

 The Best Way to Retain Microgreen Freshness